SFPC/sfpc.github.io/participate.md

 ### Code Societies

-We will challenge the division between those who code software and those who are coded by it.
-We will examine how code and societies shape and are shaped by each other by building new codes made of the the digital, the social, and the ritual, on a foundation of shared experience and a commitment to learning with care together. [learn more](https://sfpc.io/codesocieties2020/).
+Three weeks session organized by Melanie Hoff that challenged the division between those who code software and those who are coded by it.
+The session focused on creating a shared experience and a commitment to learning with care together. [learn more](https://sfpc.io/codesocieties2020/).

 ## 2019

-Fall 2019 Student Showcase.
-This showcase is an open studio, a chance to observe the students’ journey of poetic computation and see their works in progress.
-Come meet our amazing students of the Fall 2019 cohort, celebrate their hard work and hang out.
-[More information](https://www.eventbrite.com/e/student-showcase-fall-2019-tickets-82909802451).

 [Fall 2019](https://sfpc.io/fall2019/) Immersive 10-week program covering programming, electronics, and the history and theory of art and technology.